tdr soil moisture sensors & fdr soil moisture sensors

 2. Advanced Capacitive or Ion-Sensitive Sensors:

 Prices range from about 150 to 800 RMB.
 These options are better for professional use.
-They provide reliable agricultural monitoring and high-quality performance for research.
+They offer dependable agricultural monitoring and strong performance for research.

 3. Time Domain Reflectometry (TDR) or Frequency Domain Reflectometry (FDR) Sensors: